wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 Now, turn around before I knock your lights out.

-PASTOR: think continually on these things.
+JEFF: think continually on these things.

 A good thought leads  to a good thing.

 You feel it in your body.
 You feel it in your...

 ADULT SHELDON: My mom was my Christian soldier.